Ryan Cao

 This can be used wonderfully, with custom attributes being tailored to your own needs.

 Just like Airtable, Notion can be used as a no-code solution for a database.
-Just create a new table and use whatever you want, and then use the unofficial Notion private API or the Content API (if you’re a member of the lucky few) to fetch that data and funnel it into your static site generator or server-rendered templates.
+Just create a new table and use whatever you want, and then use the unofficial Notion private API or the Content API to fetch that data and funnel it into your static site generator or server-rendered templates.

 For instance, you can manage the projects listed on your personal website in a Notion table with attributes like href or category or date.
 Then, you can fetch that data and run it through your Eleventy or Next.js or something else.